 A callus is a condition that forms as thickened layers of skin due to the response of repeated friction, pressure, and irritation.
 Calluses are commonly found on the feet and hands but can also occur anywhere on the skin.
 Calluses are like corns that can also occur in the same way.

 Treatment for corns and calluses are required only if the person feels any discomfort, and most people try to eliminate the source of friction, which makes them disappear.
-However, patients with diabetes or any other condition resulting in poor blood flow to the feet are at greater risks of complications.
+However, patients with diabetes or any other condition resulting in poor blood flow to the feet are at greater risk of complications.
 It is imperative to have proper medical attention, which is usually required for people having such conditions.

 What is the difference between callus and corn?